 LHIIP is hosted by the College of Life Sciences, where world-leading impactful research covering the breadth of biological sciences through to clinical specialities and health sciences is undertaken.
 Research awards and outcomes are thriving due to our ambitious, interdisciplinary approach; underpinned by continued investment in facilities and infrastructure, building exciting research programmes that make a real difference nationally and internationally and engaging with the ethnically diverse surroundings that make Leicester so special.
-The £42M George Davies Centre for Medicine accommodates The School of Allied Health Professions, responsible for training and education in Midwifery, Nursing, Operating Department Practice and Physiotherapy.
+The £42M George Davies Centre for Medicine accommodates The School of Healthcare, responsible for training and education in Midwifery, Nursing, Operating Department Practice and Physiotherapy.

 Why undertake your DTP with us?